The Department of Education stipulates that we must receive tax data directly from the IRS, via one of the following:

 - If applicable, a copy of the IRS’s approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for tax year 2014; and

-- A copy of IRS Form W–2 for each source of employment income received for tax year 2014 and, if self-employed, a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for tax year 2014.
+- A copy of IRS Form W–2 for each source of employment income received for tax year 2014 and, if self-employed, the Self-certified AGI statement.

 2. Individuals Who Filed an Amended IRS Income Tax Return